chivodigital/coordinates-tracker1/README.md

 - Works best in Chrome browser
 - Keep GPS enabled for accurate readings
 - Allow location access when prompted
-- Not recommended for use in WhatsApp's in-app browser

 ## 👨‍💻 Author